Nortech-ai/nortech-python/docs/index.md

 - `asset` _Asset_ - Client for interacting with the Nortech Metadata Asset API.
 - `division` _Division_ - Client for interacting with the Nortech Metadata Division API.
 - `unit` _Unit_ - Client for interacting with the Nortech Metadata Unit API.
-- `device` _Device_ - Client for interacting with the Nortech Metadata Device API.
 - `signal` _Signal_ - Client for interacting with the Nortech Metadata Signal API.

 ### Workspace